martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 presented certificate as valid for subsequent connections.
 Such ad-hoc "pinning" SHOULD NOT restrict future connections to just the pinned certificate.
-Local policy that statically enforces a given certificate for a given peer is SHOULD made available only as prior configuration, rather than a just-in-time override for a failed connection.
+Local policy that statically enforces a given certificate for a given peer SHOULD made available only as prior configuration, rather than a just-in-time override for a failed connection.

 # Security Considerations {#security}